Effective Performance Appraisal Methods for HR Professionals

 360-degree feedback is a performance appraisal method that gathers feedback from multiple sources, including employees, supervisors, peers, and subordinates.
 The feedback is usually collected through questionnaires, and the employees receive a report highlighting their strengths and areas for improvement.

 360-degree feedback is an effective performance appraisal method because it provides a comprehensive and well-rounded evaluation of employees’ performance.
 It also helps in identifying blind spots and areas for improvement that may not be apparent to the employees themselves.
+You could say that this method doubles what and provides the 720-degree feedback method, which collects information not only from within the organization but also from the outside, from customers, investors, suppliers, and other financial-related groups.

 Forced Distribution Technique